a-deo/a-deo/README.md

-Dynamics 365 and Power Platform.
+Dynamics 365 and PowerApps Platform.

 <!---
 a-deo/a-deo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.